-4.4.9 Generally, all electrical and telecommunication cabling within right-of-ways, including proposed piping for district energy, shall be located underground.
+- 4.4.9 Generally, all electrical and telecommunication cabling within right-of-ways, including proposed piping for district energy, shall be located underground.
 The integration of required above ground utility infrastructure in adjacent buildings shall be encouraged.
-Any utility boxes required within the right-of-way shall be well integrated with the design of the streetscape.

-see also Section 9.1.1 of Volume 1 of the Official Plan 4.4.10 The Region will be requested to provide space to accommodate the undergrounding of utilities along Highway 7 and Jane Street, and to protect for such an opportunity in the planning and design of new infrastructure.
+Any utility boxes required within the right-of-way shall be well integrated with the design of the streetscape. - 4.4.10 The Region will be requested to provide space to accommodate the undergrounding of utilities along Highway 7 and Jane Street, and to protect for such an opportunity in the planning and design of new infrastructure.